-(2) Business issues concerning maximizing potentials for innovation in the BPOs and Digital Economy in Albania
+2. Business issues concerning maximising potentials for innovation in the BPOs and Digital Economy in Albania

-- Digital or internet economy remains still a unexplored market, with weak connections with "Made in Albania" products and low incentives for users.
+- " The Digital or internet economy remains an unexplored market, with weak connections with "Made in Albania" products and low incentives for users.
 It is due to limited payment services and non-user-friendly platforms created by e-commerce operators and banks.
-Some companies claim that potentials are limited due to the banks been passive in interest to cooperate with them on establishing platforms relevant to e-commerce activities.
-This is due to the following reasons: - (a) due to the lack of trust on the proposed e-commerce platform of interaction with customers as related to the security of data, or - (b) lack of commercial interest in the proposed business model from e-commerce operators. - From meetings with e-commerce businesses they reported that 95% of the products and content trade with their platforms in Albania, were third parties products.
-According to them this is related with the lack of sophistication of made in albania products, quality certification and low marketing skills of the producers.
-To this end, according to them albanian products (with few segment market exceptions), are little competitive in the foreign markets.
-Additionally, low quantities and skepticism of producers on e-commerce as a means of trade to expand to foreing markets, has not been of help in creating a business model for sharing of the costs and profits between producers and e-commerce operators. - According to businesses operating in e-commerce segment, there is lack of awareness on e-commerce potentials and difficulty from public agencies in understanding their business model of operations.
-Some issues raised are related to the frequent fiscal visits/tax inspections and perception of their model as risky from Tax Risk System, non-deductable expences (e.g purchase of dowanloaded softwares from foreign companies).
-Additionally, it is accepted that the sector has had an informal development considering that in many cases it is based in cash and delivery business model and non-formal service payments.
-As in the case of BPOs, e-commerce economy is not listed or identified either in country statistics for its number of operators and its real impact in the economy. - The Covid-19 Pandemic, brought to everyone's attention the importance of digitalisation, online payments, and further advancement in shopping and electronic commerce (ecommerce).
-Overcoming barriers in e-commerce is essential for Albania to realize its full development potential.
-Based on the Order of the Prime Minister, no 110, dated 10.9.2020, it was established an Inter-ministerial Group to draft an Action Plan 2021-2024 on the main reforms/ activities to be taken in order to develop the e-commerce in Albania.
-The Interministerial Group was assisted by the experts of the World Bank in drafting this Action Plan.
+Some companies claim that potentials are limited due to the banks' passive interest in cooperating with them on establishing platforms relevant to e-commerce activities.
+This is due to the following reasons: - (a) due to the lack of trust on the proposed e-commerce platform of interaction with customers as related to the security of data, or - (b) lack of commercial interest in the proposed business model from e-commerce operators. - " From meetings with e-commerce businesses, they reported that 95% of the products and content trade with their platforms in Albania were third-party products.
+According to them, this is related to the lack of sophistication of 'Made in Albania' products, quality certification and low marketing skills of the producers.
+To this end, according to them, Albanian products (with few segment market exceptions) are little competitive in the foreign markets.
+Additionally, low quantities and scepticism of producers on e-commerce as a means of trade to expand to foreign markets has not been of help in creating a busi-

+- ness model for sharing the costs and profits between producers and e-commerce operators. - " According to businesses operating in the e-commerce segment, there is a lack of awareness of e-commerce potentials and difficulty from public agencies in understanding their business model of operations.
+Some issues raised are related to the frequent fiscal visits/tax inspections and perception of their model as risky from Tax Risk System, non-deductible expenses (e.g. purchase of downloaded software from foreign companies).
+Additionally, it is accepted that the sector has had an informal development considering that it is based in cash and delivery business model and non-formal service payments in many cases.
+As in the case of BPOs, the e-commerce economy is not listed or identified either in the country's statistics for its number of operators and its real impact on the economy. - The Covid-19 pandemic brought to everyone's attention the importance of digitalisation, online payments, and further advancement in shopping and electronic commerce (e-commerce).
+Overcoming barriers in e-commerce is essential for Albania to realise its full development potential.
+Based on the Order of the Prime Minister, no 110, dated 10.9.2020, an Inter-ministerial Group was established to draft an Action Plan 2021-2024 on the main reforms/ activities to be taken to develop e-commerce in Albania.
+The Inter-ministerial Group was assisted by the experts of the World Bank in drafting this Action Plan.
 The Action Plan is under consultation with the line ministers.

-In area of Innovative start -up, there are some overarching achievements during the year 2020:
+In the area of innovative start-ups, there are some overarching achievements during the year 2020: